FeelingFun/sxtools/README.md

 | Layer Set | A parallel layer stack.
 Up to 10 layer sets can be assigned to a single object.
 Useful for creating color variants without generating duplicate objects. |

 ## Quick Start
-1. Copy sxtools.py and sfx folder to Maya scripts folder
+1. Copy sxtools.py, sxglobals.py, sxlib folder, and sfx folder to your Maya scripts folder
 2. Load shelf_SX.mel, start SX Tools by pressing shelf icon
 3. Click on empty space
 4. Click on ***Set Preferences Location*** and choose a place for your preferences file